Takumi Yamanoi

-Takumi Yamanoi (山ノ井 拓己, Yamanoi Takumi) is a Japanese football player who plays for Avispa Fukuoka in the J1 League.
+Takumi Yamanoi (山ノ井 拓己, Yamanoi Takumi) is a Japanese football player who plays for Zweigen Kanazawa in the J3 League.

 Playing career

 Yamanoi was born in Chiba Prefecture on October 25, 1998.
 After graduating from Shizuoka Gakuen High School, he joined J2 League club Avispa Fukuoka in 2017.
 On June 6, 2018, he debuted against Kagoshima United FC in Emperor's Cup.